 Water Quality in New Jersey: Understanding the Challenges and Solutions

-Effective water purification and filtration are essential to address challenges like lead and PFAS.
-Here are some of the most effective methods:
+Addressing contaminants like lead and PFAS requires effective water purification and filtration methods.
+Here are some of the most effective options:

 1. Activated Carbon Filters: These filters are excellent for removing chlorine, volatile organic compounds (VOCs), and some PFAS.
 They are commonly found in pitcher filters and under-sink systems.